gougoudata/vtools/README.md

 vtools makes my research job easier by making the use of Vasp and Unix less enervating.

 ### How to use
 - Read [this](http://xach.livejournal.com/278047.html?thread=674335) and get your system set up.
+Make sure you grab [this](https://github.com/quicklisp/quicklisp-slime-helper).
 Then load the system like so:
 <pre><code>CL-USER> (ql:quickload "vtools")</code></pre>

 - Put the `get-enegies.sh` script in your path.
 Then change the special variable `*get-energies-script*` appropriately.